jonbhanson/flutter_native_splash/README.md

 2. It may be caused by the delay due to initialization in your app.
 To test this, make a test where your `main()` returns a `Container(color: Colors.black);`.
 If the white flash goes away, it will show that your content is not loading fast enough.
 You could solve this by creating a [secondary splash screen](https://pub.dev/packages/flutter_native_splash#secondary-splash-screen) or loading a barebones version of your app with placeholders, and then populate the placeholders as content loads.

 # Notes
-* If splash screen was not updated properly on iOS or if you experience a white screen before splash screen, run `flutter clean` and recompile your app.
-If that does not solve the problem, delete your app from the device, power down the device, power up device, install and launch app as per [this stackoverflow thread](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update).
+* If the splash screen was not updated correctly on iOS or if you experience a white screen before the splash screen, run `flutter clean` and recompile your app.
+If that does not solve the problem, delete your app, power down the device, power up the device, install and launch the app as per [this StackOverflow thread](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update).

 * This package modifies `launch_background.xml` and `styles.xml` files on Android, `LaunchScreen.storyboard` and `Info.plist` on iOS, and `index.html` on Web.
 If you have modified these files manually, this plugin may not work properly.
 Please [open an issue](https://github.com//jonbhanson/flutter_native_splash/issues/new?template=bug_report.md) if you find any bugs.